from the Mystical

 by Jonathan Udren

-matzah and maror, and recounted the story of our exodus, the Torah presents
+matzah and maror, and recounted the story of our exodus, the Torah presents us

-is the priestly obligation to bring a special barley offering
+mitzvot: the first is the priestly obligation to bring a special barley offering

 for fifty consecutive days, until the holiday of Shavuot.

 the fundamental text of Jewish mysticism, speaks about Sefirat HaOmer in

 several places.
-One particularly interesting comment that the Zohar makes
+One particularly interesting comment that the Zohar makes is as

-As we will see, this cryptic statement in the Zohar contains two fundamental understandings
+we will see, this cryptic statement in the Zohar contains two fundamental understandings

 Longing for the Torah